srobo/team-emails/SR2024/2023-09-23-place-confirmation.md

 mentors around in Discord throughout the day to support teams working through these tasks.

-To receive your kit we need a _secondary contact_ for your team.
+To receive your kit we need a few things from you:

+- A _secondary contact_ for your team.
 This should be someone at your institution (e.g: head of department).
 They should know about the competition, and be able to act as a backup contact.
+- You need to agree to our _kit disclaimer_ (PDF attached).
+This disclaimer covers the terms and conditions under which you may use the kit and outlines the limits of our responsibilities.
+Please sign it, scan it and email it back to us.
+- Confirmation of your _shipping address_.

 Please fill in this form to confirm your shipping address and provide details of your secondary contact: